CrowdStrike/terraform-provider-crowdstrike/docs/data-sources/firewall_policies.md

 - `created_by` (String) User who created the policy
 - `created_timestamp` (String) Timestamp when the policy was created
+- `default_inbound` (String) The default action for inbound traffic. `ALLOW` is shown as "Allow all" in the console; `DENY` as "Block all".
+- `default_outbound` (String) The default action for outbound traffic. `ALLOW` is shown as "Allow all" in the console; `DENY` as "Block all".
 - `description` (String) The firewall policy description
 - `enabled` (Boolean) Whether the firewall policy is enabled
+- `enforce` (Boolean) Whether the policy's rules override the firewall settings on each assigned host and disable native firewall rules.
+When false, the policy's rules are not applied.
+- `host_groups` (List of String) Host group IDs attached to the policy
 - `id` (String) The firewall policy ID
+- `local_logging` (Boolean) Whether a record of all firewall rule events is saved on the host's local drive to allow for easier troubleshooting.
 - `modified_by` (String) User who last modified the policy
 - `modified_timestamp` (String) Timestamp when the policy was last modified
+- `monitor_mode` (Boolean) Whether monitor mode (labeled "Monitor mode" in the Falcon console) is enabled.
+Overrides all block rules in the policy and turns on monitoring, allowing all traffic while showing block events as "would be blocked."
 - `name` (String) The firewall policy name
 - `platform_name` (String) The platform name (Windows, Linux, Mac)
+- `rule_group_ids` (List of String) Firewall rule group IDs attached to the policy, in precedence order